DeMONLab-BioFINDER/fc_changes_follow_gradients/README.md

 ℹ️ **NOTE**

-The source code in the repo is for the final version of the manuscript, the code in the docker container produces the version of the manuscript that is published as a preprint.
-You won't be able to run all of the source code in the current repo with the synthetic data.
-As soon as I have time
+The source code in the repo is for the final version of the preprint, the code in the docker container produces the first version of the preprint.
-I will synthesize new data and update everything so that you can run everything from start to finish for the final version.
+All analyses except for nodal tau regression can be run with synthetic data.
+The repo provides synthetic data for users to test the code.

 ---